AlephAlpha/Nekomata/doc/Builtins.md

 ### `neg` (`_`, `1 -> 1`)

-Negate an integer.
+Negate a number.

 This function is automatically vectorized.

 ### `abs` (`A`, `1 -> 1`)

-Absolute value of an integer.
+Absolute value of a number.

 This function is automatically vectorized.

 ### `increment` (`→`, `1 -> 1`)

-Increment an integer.
+Increment a number.

 This function is automatically vectorized.

 ### `decrement` (`←`, `1 -> 1`)

-Decrement an integer.
+Decrement a number.

 This function is automatically vectorized.

 ### `logicalNot` (`¬`, `1 -> 1`)

-Returns 1 if the argument is 0, and 0 otherwise.
+Takes a number and returns 1 if it is 0, and 0 otherwise.

 This function is automatically vectorized.